EU Licensed4.8/5

 • Generalised anxiety disorder

-• Migraine prophylaxis
+• Migraine prevention

 • Restless legs syndrome

-• Insomnia, particularly when associated with pain
+• Insomnia, mainly when it is linked to pain

 Why gabapentin causes sedation